 The following fields display your hard drive specifications.
 If you wish to enter the parameters manually, refer to the information on the hard drive.

-➤ Capacity Approximate capacity of the currently installed hard drive.
+- >> Capacity Approximate capacity of the currently installed hard drive.

-➤ Cylinder➤ HeadNumber of cylinders.➤ HeadNumber of heads.

-▶ Precomp Write precompensation cylinder.
+- Cylinder Number of cylinders.

+- ➡ Head Number of heads.

-▶ Landing Zone Landing zone.▶ Sector Number of sectors.
+- ► Landing Zone Landing zone.

+- ➤ Sector Number of sectors.

 Drive A